Getting there is the hardest part: The perennial issue of preschool absenteeism among lower-income families

 ECDA further works with anchor operator preschools to provide priority enrolment to children from families with a gross monthly income of up to $6,000.

-ECDA is also supporting a pilot programme in select anchor operated preschools to offer additional support for preschool attendance and learning for children from lower-income families, the ministry said.
+ECDA is also supporting a pilot programme in select anchor-operater preschools to offer additional support for preschool attendance and learning for children from lower-income families, the ministry said.

 A SHARED DESIRE TO IMPROVE ATTENDANCE